Ryoichi2022/Practice_12/README.md

 ## IV.
 Dataset
 * The original dataset contains 426,880 rows with 26 columns.
-* Based on relevance of each column to our analysis and the number of available, i.e., not NaN, values in the column, decided to focus on the fullowing columns:
+* Based on relevance of each column to our analysis and the number of available, i.e., not NaN, values in the column, decided to focus on the following columns:
 Price, year, manufacturer, model, condition, cylinders, fuel, odometer, title status, transmission, drive, and type
 * Any rows that include NaN data have been removed from the dataset, which then contains 103577 rows with 12 columns.
 	i)	Id, price, year, and odometer are numerical.